circleupx/circleupx.github.io/content/post/2023/consul-service-mesh-in-kubernetes/index.md

 ![Frontend App Register In Consul](/post/2023/consul-service-mesh-in-kubernetes/frontend-app-in-consul.png)

-When the annotation, consul.hashicorp.com/connect-inject:"true", Consul uses a mutating webhook, that is, an HTTP callback that allows third-party applications to modify Kubernetes Resources.
+Consul uses a mutating webhook, that is, an HTTP callback that allows third-party applications to modify Kubernetes Resources.
 When the frontend pod was scheduled, Kubernetes called Consul's mutating webhook, which allows Consul to look at the pod definition to see if it has the consul.hashicorp.com/connect-inject:"true" annotation, if it does, Consul modifies the pod to add a sidecar proxy.

 Time to add the "backendapp" to the mesh, as before, I will update the values.yaml file to include the required annotation on any backend pod.